tvdboom/ATOM/docs_sources/api/plots/plot_evals.md

 </blockquote>
 <strong>filename: str or None, optional (default=None)</strong>
 <blockquote>
-Name of the file (to save).
+Name of the file.
 If None, the figure is not saved.
 </blockquote>
 <strong>display: bool, optional (default=True)</strong>
 <blockquote>